Devonics-Inc/ros2_fr_gazebo/README.md

 ### POSSIBLE ERRORS:

 If your robot shows up as an entity in Gazebo but you cannot see the model, it is usually due to a conflicting resource path.
-To fix this, close gazebo and write in the following command to your terminal before re-opening:
+To fix this, close gazebo and write in the following command to your terminal before re-running:

-export IGN_GAZEBO_RESOURCE_PATH=$IGN_GAZEBO_RESOURCE_PATH:~/path to directory/fr3_gazebo/install/fairino_description/share
+export IGN_GAZEBO_RESOURCE_PATH=$IGN_GAZEBO_RESOURCE_PATH:~/[path to directory]/fr3_gazebo/install/fairino_description/share

 If your terminal says it cannot find the SimJointPublisher.py: navigate to /src/fairino3_moveit2_config/launch and add an empty folder called "__pycache__"